 That evening, Tony and Chika are at a charity banquet where Stark Industries-sponsored race cars are on display.
 When Tanaka asks about his investment towards these automobiles, he says that he wants to help his company’s image in the eyes of the Japanese and prove that Stark Industries does have a human side.
 When Chika asks what made him go from a weapons manufacturer to a World Peace advocator, Tony begins to explain his backstory, starting with his imprisonment via foreign terrorists.

-As Tony scrambles through the provided scrap in order to find necessary components to make a weapon, he finds out that Yinsen is actually a prisoner like him.
+As Tony scrambles through the provided scrap in order to find some necessary components in order to make a weapon, he finds out that Yinsen is actually a prisoner like him.
 Stark says that he doesn’t care that he’s building a weapon for his enemy, since it’s the only thing in his mind that’ll keep him alive.
-In response, Ho punches him in the face and asks him if he’s ever wondered about the number of lives lost due to the weapons built by his company.
+In response, Ho punches him in the face and asks him if he’s ever wondered about the number of lives that were ultimately lost due to the weapons that were built by his company.
 Yinsen also tells Stark that he only prolonged his life by one week since that’s how long the battery in his makeshift pacemaker will last.
 As such, Ho tells him that it’s just long enough for Tony to “regret” what he’s done with his weapons.
 The flashback ends with Stark telling Chika how these events help bring “clarity” to one’s life.

 Having spent his adult life creating and profiting from weapons that have ultimately taken lives, Tony tells Tanaka of a personal vow that he made upon getting his freedom: He would dedicate his life to undone the damage that he has caused.